Cyclonis7734/SAS_VBA_COVID-19_Pharmacy/README.md

 ## Basic Info from the Author
 Hello!

 This repository was created specifically to host a final paper for a Data Science Practicum course at Regis University in Colorado.
 The file "Final Documentation.md" contains the full paper with details on the project from beginning to end.
-The project was completed during an 8 week timeframe, and uses VBA for various file cleanup and merging, and SAS for the remainder of the project's needs.
+The project was completed during an 8 week timeframe, uses VBA for various file cleanup and merging, and SAS for the remainder of the project's needs.
 The project's final product goal, was to create a prediction model for estimating total claim counts, on any given day, when COVID-19 data is provided.